scrossuk/locic/docs/MultiPassCompilation.rst

 See :doc:`Compiler Design <CompilerDesign>`.

 This feature is actually relatively simple to implement, and in practice C++ compilers use multi-pass compilation (which is partially exposed for symbol uses inside classes).
-The implementation requirement is for the compiler's Semantic Analysis stage to iterate over the abstract syntax tree multiple times to incrementally build the resulting SEM tree to resolve circular dependencies.
+The implementation requirement is for the compiler's Semantic Analysis stage to iterate over the abstract syntax tree multiple times to resolve circular dependencies.

 Member Variable Type Resolution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~